Welcome to Year 1

-English: We will been reading a story called "Monstersaurus" and will be developing our reading and writing skills.
+English: For the first 3 weeks, we will been reading "Handa's Surprise" and will be developing our acting and story telling skills.

 Reading: We are currently enjoying a variety of books in the classroom,

-Maths: We will be learning how to write numbers in words, add and subtract, measure volume and capacity,
+Maths: We will be learning to compare numbers, understand multiplication and division, measure length, height, weight and capacity,

 Humanities: Our learning question in Humanities is

 • comparing locations such as Oldham and Kenya

 • features of hot places

 Music: We will be learning a variety of songs of different styles and beginning to use percussion instruments.

 Here are some photographs from our African Drumming Workshop: